|

 conditions.

-fighting kit - perhaps push it up to 22 pounds.
+These sessions must also be completed wearing your full firefighting kit - perhaps push it up to 22 pounds.

 Alternative Tests

-Hampshire (USA), the test is as follows:
+Hampshire (USA), the test used to be as follows:

-- Ladder raise - raise a 24 foot extension ladder weighing
+- Ladder raise - raise a 24-foot extension ladder weighing

 at least 70 pounds but not more than 100 pounds

-- Ladder extension - extend the top section of a 35 foot
+- Ladder extension - extend the top section of a 35-foot

 extension ladder and safely lower it using the attached rope

-- Dummy Drag - drag a 140/160 pound dummy for a distance
+- Dummy Drag - drag a 140/160-pound dummy for a distance

 of 120 feet